socrata/eurybates/README.md

 Eurybates supports Kafka and ActiveMQ, but as of writing we use it with ActiveMQ at Socrata.
 It's configured via a properties object and a client-application-defined Source ID.

-Note: Currently there have no plans to open source Eurybates and make it publically available.

 ## Installation